zineland/zine/README.md

 # the directory path to parse this season, you should put
 # your markdown files in this directory
 path = "content/season-1"
+# the introduction of this season. optional.
+intro = "content/season-1/intro.md"

 # Season 2
 [[season]]